docker/docs/storage/volumes.md

 ## Choose the -v or --mount flag

-Originally, the `-v` or `--volume` flag was used for standalone containers and the `--mount` flag was used for swarm services.
-However, starting with Docker 17.06, you can also use `--mount` with standalone containers.
 In general, `--mount` is more explicit and verbose.
 The biggest difference is that the `-v` syntax combines all the options together in one field, while the `--mount` syntax separates them.
 Here is a comparison of the syntax for each flag.

-> New users should try `--mount` syntax which is simpler than `--volume` syntax.

 If you need to specify volume driver options, you must use `--mount`.